Frequently Asked Questions

 My New House is being built with radiant heat.
 Can I use Wide planks for this application?

-Yes you can, we recommend going with anyone of our engineered floors, these are specifically designed to be installed over radiant heat or concrete.
+Yes you can.
+We recommend going with any of our engineered floors as they are specifically designed to be installed over radiant heat or concrete.

 Can your floors be installed directly to concrete?

 Yes they can.
 Again, we recommend going with any of our floors in engineered form.

 We have heard that the wider boards are susceptible to cupping.
 Is this true?